repsandcode/goals_tracker/README.md

 ## Distinctiveness and Complexity
 <!-- Why you believe your project satisfies the distinctiveness and complexity requirements, mentioned above. -->
-I developed this app because I could not find a goal/habit tracking app or todo list app that focuses on helping me stick to my goal until it's acommplished.
+I developed this app because I could not find a goal/habit tracking app or todo list app that focuses on helping me stick to my goals until I acommplish them.
 That was my problem - I struggled with reaching my goals.
 I was inconsistent.
 Part of the issue involves the design of the app I want.
 It must look neat and very user-friendly.

 I believe that reaching your goals shouldn't be complicated or messy.
 Just focus on what's important, and you'll get there.